-3.2.14.
-STARS (Sustainable Travel: Active, Responsible, Safe), is TfL's accreditation scheme for London schools and nurseries, to inspire young Londoners to travel to school sustainably, actively, responsibly and safely by championing walking, scooting and cycling.

-- 3.2.15.
-As part of the STARS scheme schools receive bespoke guidance from the borough, high quality online resources with over 120 activity cards, access to a London-wide community of schools, priority access to funding, accreditation and recognition. - 3.2.16.
-Ark Priory Academy only recently registered onto the STARS programme and it is hoped that upon receipt of this report, the school can progress further activities to promote sustainable travel amongst students / parents, as set out in the School Travel Plan.
+- 3.2.21.
+STARS (Sustainable Travel: Active, Responsible, Safe), is TfL's accreditation scheme for London schools and nurseries, to inspire young Londoners to travel to school sustainably, actively, responsibly and safely by championing walking, scooting and cycling. - 3.2.22.
+As part of the STARS scheme schools receive bespoke guidance from the borough, high quality on-line resources with over 120 activity cards, access to a London-wide community of schools, priority access to funding, accreditation and recognition - 翁 - 3.2.23.
+Deptford Park primary school holds Gold status of the STARS programme.